peiyuncai/restaurant-api/README.md

     - menu_item_id: could be any uuid number
     - name: could be any
     - price: if price is 50.95, then use String 5095 here
-3. run **POST /meal-items** to add more meal items to the created order
+3. run **POST /meal-items** to add more meal items to the existing order
     - table_id: should be same as previous one; otherwise, get not found error
     - menu_item_id: could be any uuid number
     - name: could be any